-Individuals from all corners of college and university campuses received a crash course on the most pressing issues facing higher education as they gathered in Washington, DC on Tuesday for the first in-person convening of the Higher Education Committee of 50, also known as the Forward50.
+Individuals from all corners of college and university campuses received a crash course on the most pressing issues facing higher education as they gathered in Washington, DC on Tuesday for the first in-person convening of the Higher Education Committee of 50.

 This national committee is comprised of college presidents, members of governing boards, enrollment managers, admissions staff, financial aid and bursar leaders, students, and other forward-thinking leaders from all sectors of postsecondary institutions.
 Together, the members will spend the next year examining policy areas related to access, affordability, accountability and transparency, and will produce four white papers with practical policy recommendations for members of Congress.

 “What we are looking for from you all is forward-thinking ideas that not only highlight the innovative things happening on college campuses that get at access, affordability, accountability, and transparency, but also thinking about, at a federal level, policy changes that would support and make real change and gains in those four areas,” said NASFAA President Justin Draeger.

 Throughout the day, the committee members heard from subject matter experts in each of their four areas of focus: access, affordability, accountability and transparency, and in the afternoon sorted themselves into subgroups to focus on one of each of the issue topics.

 “This meeting is really the kick-off of the Higher Education Committee of 50’s work,” said Charlotte Etier, NASFAA’s assistant director of research development and grants.
 “We really want to make sure that each committee member starts off with the same foundational level of knowledge on the topics to inform them going forward.”